Ponkan2077/OnionNet/README.md

 **OnionNet** is an intelligent irrigation management system powered by Artificial Intelligence (AI) and Internet of Things (IoT) technologies, designed specifically to optimize water use in onion farming.

-The system gathers real-time environmental data — such as soil moisture, temperature, and humidity — through a network of sensors and uses machine learning algorithms to predict and automate irrigation schedules with high precision.
+The system gathers real-time environmental data, such as soil moisture, temperature, and humidity, through a network of sensors and uses machine learning algorithms to predict and automate irrigation schedules with high precision.

 By making data-driven decisions, OnionNet reduces water consumption, enhances crop yield, and supports climate-resilient agriculture.
 Farmers can monitor and control irrigation remotely via a mobile/web interface, receive smart alerts, and adjust settings based on crop stages or weather forecasts.